Probate Q&A Series

 • Confirm Probate of the Newly Discovered Will.
 The will must be admitted to probate in the clerk of superior court’s office in the county where your spouse lived at death.
 You can obtain a copy of the probate record to verify the date of entry.

 • File a Notice of Election.
-You must file your election with the clerk of superior court within eight months after the date the will is admitted to probate (N.C.
+You must file your election with the clerk of superior court within six months after the issuance of letters testamentary or letters of administration, but in no event later than two years after the date of death (N.C.
 Gen. Stat. § 30-3).
 This deadline is strict, so act promptly.
 The notice should state that you elect to take the statutory share rather than under the terms of the will.

 • Value Estate Assets.
 Work with the personal representative to obtain schedules of real and personal property.
 Personal property valuations appear under § 30-4, and real property valuations under § 30-10.